Society-for-Internet-Blaseball-Research/sibr-faq/README.md

 ## Is there a script to vote/bet/etc?
 Can you help me write one?

-No and no. SIBR focuses on read-only data, and we ask that others respect the Blaseball community and do the same.
+No and no. SIBR focuses on read-only data and unauthenticated endpoints, and we ask that others respect the Blaseball community and do the same.

 However, we understand that itch.
 Our advice, if you must: build something for your own self development, but don't share it or brag about it.
 Most importantly: